 environments, we are instinctive to the needs of clients and passionate about investing in business

 We’ve sourced some of the best lawyers in the market.
-All of our team have at least 10,000 hours of relevant experience, both within law firms and companies, regionally and internationally.
-They’ve been drawn to Support Legal for the flexible working arrangements our platform supports, allowing our lawyers to get their work done efficiently and effectively when it best suits their schedules, while adhering to client timelines.
+All of our team have at least 10,000 hours of relevant experience, within law firms or companies or both, regionally and internationally.
+They’ve been drawn to Support Legal for the modern working lifestyle our platform supports, allowing our lawyers to get their work done efficiently and effectively when it best suits their schedules, while adhering to client timelines all under the supervision of our principals who manage (and are responsible for) the work.
 These innovative working arrangements result in a leaner operating model with fewer overheads.
-And of course, we pass these savings on to our clients.
+We pass these savings on to our clients.

 We believe it’s vital that our team are happy and committed.
 This results in deeper engagement and leads to better quality work being produced for our clients.